char990/gc20/docs/WebSocketProtocol.md

 }
 ```

-When "file" was received.
-First decode it by Base64 and check the CRC32 at the tail.
-If CRC32 is correct, save file to "allconfig" and unpack it: "tar xf allconfig ./".
+Make a backup to "cfg_yyyyMMdd_HHmmss".
+Then save file to "cfg_import" and unpack it: "tar xf cfg_import".